lisp-mirror/clcon/README.md

 (dotimes (i 10) (print i) (sleep 0.5))
 ```

-at the console and press Return.
+at the IDE's console and press Return.
 Expression should be evaluated on lisp side correctly
 and result should be printed at clcon.

 cl-user package is assumed for all interaction.
 If you change package, consequences are undefined.